-No matter what type of person you are, one of the keys to a happy life is having a relatively easy commute to work.
-While working from home is definitely becoming more common, most of us have to drive or take the bus.
+No matter what type of homeowner you are, one of the key factors to enjoying your home is having a relatively easy commute to work.
+While working from home is becoming more common, most of us still have to head into the office frequently.
 That’s why it’s so important to build your home in a community that offers a reasonable commute time.

 Exact commute times will vary depending on where you work within the city limits, but we’ve calculated some common commute times for all of Sterling’s communities.
-Our communities in North Edmonton tend to appeal to those who work at the Canadian Forces base or on the North end of the city, while the communities in South Edmonton tend to appeal to those who work in the Nisku Industrial Park or need to be close to the airport for frequent business trips or work on the South end of the city.
-The Anthony Henday ring road also makes the commute not so bad even if you live on the opposite side of the city as you work on, but use these approximations to help you find a community that’s right for you.
+Our communities in North Edmonton tend to appeal to those who work at the Canadian Forces base or on the North end of the city, while those in South Edmonton tend to appeal to those who work in the Nisku Industrial Park or south end of the city, or need to be close to the airport for frequent business trips.
+The Anthony Henday ring road also makes the commute much easier even if you live on the opposite side of the city, but these approximations should help you find a community that’s right for you.

 Cavanagh’s motto is “Located for Living,” and it’s easy to see why.
 The location in South Edmonton just next to the AB-2 means you’ll have an easy time getting wherever you need to go.
 It’s also close to shops, schools, and has lovely scenery for your evening walk.